cypnk/Anime-List/README.md

 Purasutikku Memorizu (Plastic Memories)

 Rakudai Kishi no Kyabarurii (Chivalry of a Failed Knight)
+Rizu to Aoi Tori (Liz and the Blue Bird)
 Rokujouma no Shinryakusha!?
 (Invaders of the Rokujouma!?)
 Rosario to Vampire
 Rozen Maiden